Book a Demo

 AI can be a great help during critical moments and live shows.
 Take, for example, Netflix.
 A few years ago, the streaming service announced a live broadcast of the fan-favorite Love Is Blind Reunion.
 But instead of the promised drama and latest gossip, viewers had to wait more than an hour to watch the show because the platform crashed.
 As a result, Netflix not only had to deal with technical issues but also respond to countless customer messages, calls, and social media comments.

 In such situations, AI can help manage the surge in inquiries across all communication channels.
-Instead of your human staff repeating the same information to hundreds of people, AI can automate repetitive queries, saving time and energy when you need it most.
+Instead of your human staff repeating the same information to hundreds of people, AI can automate repetitive queries, saving time and energy when you need it most—while still offering a personalized experience.

 AI not only takes extra work off your team’s shoulders but also helps them work more efficiently.
 AI tools like Capacity offer media and entertainment companies smart agent assistance.
-Agent Assist is always there when your team needs it.
+Real time agent assist is always there when your team needs it.
 It’s a feature that lets agents search for information about your business and projects directly within your help desk platform.

 Questions like: